PEN Ukraine

 PEN Ukraine is a Ukrainian non-governmental organization established to protect freedom of speech and authors' rights, promote literature and international cultural cooperation.
 It is part of the network of national centers of the International PEN.

 The Ukrainian Center for International PEN was founded in the fall of 1989, within the Writers' Union of Ukraine.
-Mykola Vingranovsky, a Ukrainian poet, was elected the organization's first president.
+Mykola Vinhranovsky, a Ukrainian poet, was elected the organization's first president.

 The main governing body is the General Assembly, which elects an eight-member executive board, headed by a president and two vice presidents.

 The abbreviation PEN stands for "poets, playwrights, essayists and novelists", but today PEN Ukraine accept members from outside of literary circles, and the organisation currently has 140 members.

 Structure

 Today, there are 146 national PEN centers in the world.
 The headquarters of International PEN, which coordinates and advises other centers, is located in London.
 The largest PEN center in the world is PEN America, with 7,200 members.

 Priorities in the activities of national PEN centers may be determined by the cultural and political situation in a particular country.

 Every autumn, the International PEN organizes a PEN Congress in one of the world's countries, which brings together the heads and members of other national PEN centers to re-elect the international leadership and adopt PEN human rights resolutions.
 In 2017, the International PEN Congress was held for the first time in Ukraine (Lviv).
 It was in India (Pune) in 2018, in the Philippines (Manila) in 2019, and then online for 2020 and 2021.
 The congress for 2022 will be held from the 27th of September to the 1st of October in Uppsala, Sweden, with the title "The Power of Words: Future challenges for freedom of expression".